IHP-GmbH/IHP-Open-PDK/ihp-sg13g2/libs.tech/klayout/README.md

 export PYTHONPYCACHEPREFIX=/tmp
 ```

-Support for 'conditional compilation' in a C-style manner of PyCell code:
+Support for 'conditional compilation' in a C-style manner of PyCell code (preprocessing directives should start on the beginning of the line):

 ```
 #ifdef name (|| name)*
     ...some code...
 #else
     ...some other code...
 #endif
 ```

 The #ifdef-block is executed (name is considered as defined) if